Making Sugar Crystals

 - Boil water.
 (Adult Step)

 - Add 1/4 cup sugar and stir until completely dissolved.
-(Adult Step)
+(Adult Step or supervision)

 - Keep adding sugar in increments and stirring until it stops dissolving.
 We used 2 1/2 cups of sugar.